vmunier/play-scalajs.g8/README.md

 - Production archives (e.g. using `stage`, `dist`) contain the optimised javascript
 - Source maps
   - Open your browser dev tool to set breakpoints or to see the guilty line of code when an exception is thrown
   - Source Maps is _disabled in production_ by default to prevent your users from seeing the source files.
-But it can easily be enabled in production too by setting `emitSourceMaps in fullOptJS := true` in the Scala.js projects.
+But it can easily be enabled in production too by setting `scalaJSLinkerConfig in (Compile, fullOptJS) ~= (_.withSourceMap(true))` in the Scala.js projects.

 ## Cleaning